 Well, there's something about being called out by name in front of hundreds that motivates a person to accept a challenge!
 I was most inspired by Tonya's use of Glossy Accents to make a 'dewdrop' on a flower.
 I was thinking about that as I was walking to pick Trevor up from kindergarten, my feet crunching the zillions of acorns on the sidewalk.
 I gathered a large handful of acorns and decided to experiment with Glossy Accents on them.

-When everything was dry, we tied string/ribbon around the rings and used Glossy Accents to attach the leaves.
-I used the glue gun to attach the acorn, as I wasn't sure if Glossy Accents was intended to hold that much weight.
+When everything is dry, tie twine or ribbon around the rings and use Glossy Accents to attach the leaves.
+I used a glue gun to attach the acorns.

 Here's a closer look at one of my napkin rings: